-Whether or not he could see the golf course in 1905, what he certainly could not have seen was what lay in his future: an enduring connection to Napanee's track-side golf course.
+Whether or not he could see the Napanee golf course in 1905, what he certainly could not have seen was what lay in his future: an enduring connection to Napanee's track-side golf course.

 Rickwood had told immigration officials that he was on his way to Toronto.
 In fact, he travelled beyond Toronto to Waterloo, Ontario.
 Just weeks after his arrival in Canada, we find that he has found work in a rural community called West Montrose, about ten miles north of Kitchener-Waterloo.
 According to the Chronicle-Telegraph (Waterloo, Ontario), "Mr Fred Rickwood, formerly a soldier in the British army in South Africa, has engaged with Byron Letson for the current year" (18 May 1905, p.
 1).
 Letson (1871-1950) was a farmer who lived on the farm he owned in West Montrose his whole life.
+Rickwood worked for him for two seasons.

-Rickwood, however, was not to stay long in West Montrose.
-The newspaper indicates that Rickwood still had Toronto on his mind: "Mr Fred Rickwood, of West Montrose, spent some days in the Queen City last week and reports a good time" (14 September 1905, p.
+All the while he was in West Montrose, Rickwood had Toronto on his mind: "Mr Fred Rickwood, of West Montrose, spent some days in the Queen City last week and reports a good time" (Chronicle-Telegraph [Waterloo, Ontario], 14 September 1905, p.
 1).
-He must have moved to Toronto by at least 1906, for we find a report in the Waterloo Chronicle-Telegraph that he had returned to the area for Christmas at the end of 1906: "Mr. Fred Ric[k] wood of Yorkshire, paid a Christmas visit to West Montrose" (3 January 1907, p.
+He moved to Toronto in 1906 after his second season of work for farmer Letson, as we learn from a report in the Daily Telegraph of Berlin (now Kitchener), Ontario, about his return to West Montrose to visit friends in the fall: "Fred Rickwood recently paid a visit to West Montrose.
+He was one of the veterans of the South African War and had been employed during the past season by Byron Letson.
+Lately he had been at work in Toronto" (Daily Telegraph [Berlin, Ontario], 9 November 1906, p.
+4).
+And he came back for another visit at Christmas: "Mr. Fred Ric[k]wood, of Yorkshire, paid a Christmas visit to West Montrose" (Chronicle-Telegraph [Waterloo, Ontario], 3 January 1907, p.
 1).
-He had lived in west Montrose for perhaps a year, yet he seems to have made significant friendships.
+He had lived in west Montrose for less than two years, yet he seems to have made significant friendships.